Anais: Because the last thing you wanted to do was move into the supermarket so you could eat for free.

 This trope can also apply to living in something that's not a building at all, like a boxcar, doghouse, or dumpster.
 These usually provide little more than (poor) shelter from the elements, and a character who lives in these is either out of options or has no standards whatsoever.
 Alternatively, it may be Played for Laughs, such as having all the amenites of an actual home (possibly by being Bigger on the Inside), or having characters treat it as an ordinary house, except perhaps the Only Sane Man.

 This trope is Truth in Television, with some people living for years in these places.
 Compare "Stuck at the Airport" Plot, Houseboat Hero, House Squatting, and Lives in a Van for other tropes about people living in unusual places.
 This sometimes overlaps with Bad Bedroom, Bad Life.
 See also Not-So-Abandoned Building.
+Despite the name, Living in a Furniture Store is not a subtrope.

 - In ERASED, Satou has Kayo live on an abandoned school bus for a few days to protect her from her abusive mother.